 Trauma, abuse, neglect and addiction can be linked to obesity.
 If these are relevant for you then getting some extra support and counseling from a trained therapist can really help work through these challenges that contribute to fat storage.

 Microbiome Imbalances and Dysbiosis

 There is research, although still in its infancy, that suggests the balance of our gut bacteria, and which species are dominant, can contribute to fat storage.
 It seems the Firmicutes / Bacteroidetes ratio can dictate the energy harvested from our food.

 Fortunately, we can modify the ratios by changing our diet.
-Plant based, polyphenol rich foods feed the favourable gut bacteria, so in simple terms eat more vegetables and fruit.
-Really eating more vegetables is something all healthy weight loss diets have in common, so it’s a great place to start.
+Plant-based, polyphenol-rich foods feed the favourable gut bacteria, so in simple terms eat more vegetables and fruit.
+Eating more vegetables is something all healthy weight loss diets have in common, so it’s a great place to start.